Canon 2000D vs Nikon D7200

 It is notable that the D7200 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 2000D vs Nikon D7200